savabg/prometheus-envoy/README.md

 # Enphase Envoy Golang Client

 This is a prometheus collector for pulling metrics from an Envoy Enphase unit.
-The collector utilizes the local interface exposed by the device rather than the Enlighten API.
+The collector utilizes the local interface exposed by the device rather than the Enlighten API, and is set to work with V7.
 Enphase units are embedded devices, so the collector is implemented as a proxy collector similar to the snmp_exporter tool.